Henry W. Lee (bishop)

 Henry Washington Lee (July 29, 1815 – September 26, 1874) was a 19th-century bishop in the Protestant Episcopal Church in the United States of America.
 He served as the first Bishop of Iowa from 1854–1874.
 He also served as Provisional Bishop of Nebraska from 1857–1859 and Provisional Bishop of Kansas, 1860–1864.

 Biography

-Early life & ministry
+Early life and ministry

 Lee was born in Hamden, Connecticut, but the family soon moved to Springfield, Massachusetts, where he grew up and was educated.
-His father was Roswell Lee, who was a colonel and the superintendent of the Springfield Armory.
+His father was Roswell Lee, who was a colonel and the superintendent of the Springfield Armory and Phebe Lee née Potter.
 He was ordained a deacon at Grace Church in New Bedford, Massachusetts and a priest in the Episcopal Church by Alexander Viets Griswold in October, 1839.
-That same year he married Lydia Mason Morton of Tauton, Massachusetts.
+That same year he married Lydia Mason Morton of Taunton, Massachusetts.
+She was the daughter of Marcus Morton, governor of Massachusetts and Charlotte Morton née Hodges.
 They raised two sons and a daughter.
-He spent four years as rector of Christ Church in Springfield, and eleven years as rector of St. Luke's Church in Rochester, New York.
+Lee spent four years as rector of Christ Church in Springfield, and eleven years as rector of St. Luke's Church in Rochester, New York.
 He received a Doctor of Divinity (DD) degree from Hobart College in 1850, and the University of Rochester in 1852.
 He received an honorary Doctor of Laws (LLD)from the University of Cambridge, England in 1867.